corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-sdk-introduction.md

 An `EvolvableTokenType` has properties that can change over time.
 This is represented in Corda by a `LinearState`.
 To create and issue an `EvolvableTokenType`, you must:

-* Define the `TokenType` - the unit and decimal fractions.
+* Define the `TokenType` - the unit and fractional digits.
 * Define the evolvable attributes that can change over time.
 * Identify at least one signatory service that can approve the newly evolved state.
 This is called a `Maintainer`.

 In the example below, the evolvable token is for a diamond.
 You can see the evolvable attributes, which are the attributes included in a grading report for a diamond.

-**Kotlin:**
+You can also see a full [walk-through of this example](token-diamond-example) for a fuller picture.

+{{< tabs name="tabs-1234" >}}
+{{% tab name="kotlin" %}}
 ```kotlin
 /** Creating an evolveable TokenType */
 @BelongsToContract(DiamondGradingReportContract::class)